awsdocs/amazon-aurora-user-guide/doc_source/rds-cloudwatch-events.sample.md

 + The source name and source type of the event
 + A message associated with the event\.

+The following examples illustrate different types of Aurora events\.

 **Topics**
 + [Example of a DB cluster event](#rds-cloudwatch-events.db-clusters)
 + [Example of a DB instance event](#rds-cloudwatch-events.db-instances)